 - Spoon the filling into the 8 cases, filling them to the top.
 Grate a little vanilla over the top of each one.

 There is a new blogging event which I’m hoping to be a regular participant in, The Spice Trail from Vanesther of Bangers & Mash.
-As the name suggests a different spice will be chosen each month and this month it is chilli – hooray!
-These chilli persimmon tarts are just the thing.
+As the name suggests, Vanesther chooses a different spice each month and this month it’s chilli – hooray!
+These chilli and ginger persimmon tarts are just the thing.

-One of these persimmon tarts is also being sent over to Javelin Warrior’s for Made with Love Mondays where everything has to be made from scratch – sort of!
+I’m also sending one of these persimmon tarts to Javelin Warrior for Made with Love Mondays where everything has to be made from scratch – sort of!